tamarojgreen/openlegacy/README.txt

 7.
-Once complete, select "Next" & "Import existing projects" Select all the project beside "openlegacy-web-resources", "openlegacy-mvc-sample"
+Once complete, select "Next" & "Import existing projects" Select all the project beside "openlegacy-web-resources"

 8.
 Now import individual project into the workspace.